History Files

 Incorporating Heads of State (1979-2025)

-The modern Central African Republic is rich in diamonds, gold, oil, and uranium but has one of the world's poorest populations thanks to continued instability since it achieved independence in 1979.
-With its capital now at Bangui (since 1940), the state is neighboured to the north by Chad, to the east by Sudan, to the south-east by Zaire, to the south-west by Congo, and to the west by Cameroon.
+The modern African Central African Republic is rich in diamonds, gold, oil, and uranium but has one of the world's poorest populations thanks to continued instability since it achieved restored independence in 1979.
+With its capital now at Bangui (since 1940), the state is neighboured to the north by Chad, to the north-east by Sudan, to the east by South Sudan, to the south by Democratic Republic of Congo and Republic of the Congo, and to the west by Cameroon.

 Bushland, Central African Republic